Santiago Apóstol, Liétor

-Santiago Apóstol (Spanish: St James Apostle) is a Roman Catholic parish church located in Liétor, Community of Castilla-La Mancha, Spain.
+Santiago Apóstol (Spanish for 'St James the Apostle') is a Roman Catholic parish church located in Liétor, in the Community of Castilla–La Mancha, Spain.

-The church is erected on the site an earlier church present before the 18th century, with a tower likely from the 15th century.
-The main facade is neoclassic in style with a tympanum displaying the cross of St James.
-The layout is a traditional Latin Cross with side chapels, and contains an 18th-century organ.
+The church is erected on the site an earlier church present before the 18th century, with a tower probably from the 15th century.
+The main facade is neoclassical in style with a tympanum displaying the Cross of Saint James.
+The layout is a traditional Latin Cross with side chapels, and the church contains an 18th-century organ.

 Among the chapel altars are those dedicated to: